giovian/io/_docs/forms.md

 ## Type

-Primitive types of an instance are `string, number, integer, array, object, boolean, null` and can be defined in this ways:
+Primitive types of an instance are `string, number, array, object, boolean, null` (integer too) and can be defined in this ways:

 - `type`: may either be a string or a unique strings array
 - `enum`: restrict the value to a fixed set (array), a SELECT input will be used